Rubella (German measles)

 What causes rubella and how is it spread?

-A virus causes rubella.
-Rubella spreads through contact with an infected person’s breathing fluids, for example, if they cough or sneeze nearby.
+Rubella is caused by a virus.
+It spreads through contact with an infected person's respiratory fluids, for example, if they cough or sneeze nearby.
 Rubella can also spread through direct contact with an infected person.

-If you have rubella, it is important to stay home from childcare, school or work to stop you spreading the infection to others.
-Rubella stops being contagious when you are completely well, or 4 days after you first see the rash — whichever is first.
+If you have rubella, it is important to stay home from childcare, school or work to stop spreading the infection to others.
+Rubella is contagious from 1 week before the rash appears, and it stops being contagious when you are completely well, or 4 days after you first see the rash — whichever is first.

 Ask your doctor if you are unsure when it is safe for you or your child to return to work or school.